Safety Planning for Abused Women and Abused Men

-- Think of a safe place to go if an argument occurs – avoid rooms with no exits (bathroom), or rooms with weapons (kitchen).
+- Think of a safe place to go during an argument.
+Avoid rooms with no exits or where weapons are accessible.

-- Think about and make a list of safe people to contact.
+- Think about and make a list of trusted people to contact.

 - Avoid staying alone.

 - Plan how to get away if confronted by an abusive partner.

 - If you have to meet your partner, do it in a public place and with someone with you.